clivetong/Talks/NetConf2024/README.md

 ### RyuJIT and Profile Guided Optimization

 - DPGO ("The .NET re-compiler") has fast path and common path
-- focus this time on casts and loops (strength reduction, induction variable widening)
+- focus this time on casts and loops

 ---